MAPS – masses of them!

 1:50 000 SERIES

 Commonwealth Scholar, Dr Richard Wood, probably the world’s leading historian on Rhodesian political and military history, has been kind enough to mention that he is a regular user of the maps on this site.
-Those with similar interests may care to know that he has recently published his latest book: Kwete – No! details of which are shown on the Recommended Reading page
+Those with similar interests may care to know that I have listed several of his books on the Recommended Reading page

 Extracts from two early maps of the Melsetter area.